zot/textcraft/html/README.md

   Here are the fields you can set:
-    name            -- simple one-word name for this object, for commands to find it fullName        -- the formatted name
-    article         -- precedes the formatted name when this is displayed description     -- shown for look/examine commands
-    examineFormat   -- describes an item's contents and links contentsFormat  -- describes an item in contents linkFormat      -- decribes how this item links to its other link linkMoveFormat  -- shown to someone when they move through a link linkEnterFormat -- shown to occupants when someone enters through the link linkExitFormat  -- shown to occupants when someone leaves through the link location        -- if this thing has a location, it is in its location's contents linkOwner       -- the owner of this link (if this is a link) otherLink       -- the other link (if this is a link) keys[]          -- locks that this thing allows opening closed          -- whether this object propagates descriptons to its location template        -- whether to copy this object during a move command cmd             -- command template for when the object's name is used as a command cmd_WORD        -- command template for when the WORD is used as a command get             -- command template for when someone tries to get the object get_WORD        -- command template for when someone tries to get WORD go              -- command template for when someone tries to go into in object or through a link go_WORD         -- command template for when someone tries to go into WORD (virtual directions) react_EVENT     -- react to an event (or descripton), see EVENTS
+    name            -- simple one-word name for this object, for commands to find it fullName        -- the full name, this also sets article and name article         -- precedes the formatted name when this is displayed description     -- format string for look/examine commands (see FORMAT WORDS) examineFormat   -- format string for contents and links (see FORMAT WORDS) contentsFormat  -- format string for an item in contents (see FORMAT WORDS) linkFormat      -- format string for how this item links to its other link (see FORMAT WORDS) linkMoveFormat  -- format string for when someone moves through a link (see FORMAT WORDS) linkEnterFormat -- format string for occupants when someone enters through the link (see FORMAT WORDS) linkExitFormat  -- format string for occupants when someone leaves through the link (see FORMAT WORDS) closed          -- whether this object propagates descriptons to its location cmd             -- command template for when the object's name is used as a command cmd_WORD        -- command template for when the WORD is used as a command get             -- event template for when someone tries to get the object get_WORD        -- command template for when someone tries to get WORD drop            -- event template for when someone tries to drop the object go              -- command template for when someone tries to go into in object or through a link go_WORD         -- command template for when someone tries to go into WORD (virtual directions) react_EVENT     -- react to an event (or descripton), see EVENTS

+  RESERVED PROPERTIES YOU CANNOT SET
+    prototype       -- use @reproto to change this

 @start                                         --  Start the clock
 @stop                                          --  Stop the clock
 @toast thing...                                --  Toast things and everything they're connected to
-@unmute                                        --  enable output from other commands act words...                                   --  Do something

-   You can use : as a synonym for act if it's the first character of a command
+@unmute                                        --  enable output from other commands act words...                                   --  Do something You can use : as a synonym for act if it's the first character of a command

 drop thing                                     --  drop something you are carrying